 “The type of assets also plays a key role as a good number of offshore assets are either vessels, which are moving all the time, or fixed floating assets that rotate around the anchors and also face pitch roll and yaw, hence they need specialised antennas rather than fixed directional antennas.”

 “Offshore broadband communication is a completely different world of its own,” says Farooq.
 “The moment we start talking about it, the discussion moves away from bits and bytes, capacities [and] spectral efficiency and towards reliability, safety, and offshore challenges.

 “You can have the best technology in the world but it will not survive six months in this demanding environment that is extremely corrosive and wet, as well as posing huge RF [radio frequency] propagation challenges,” Farooq continues.

-”Our product is built to withstand such harsh environments with alloy casing, stainless steel components, laminated board, IP67 water ingress rating, and specially ATEX 2 and ATEX 1 certified (safety) that adds a lot of value to our solution.”
+”Our product is built to withstand such harsh environments with alloy casing, stainless steel components, laminated board, IP67 water ingress rating, and ATEX 2 and ATEX 1 certifications, which adds a lot of value to our solution.”

 It is likely that this kind of tough communications technology would serve a windfarm or an oil field equally well, but, as ever, the balance of these resources needs to be considered in greater detail.

 When it comes to the overall future for Vietnam’s oil and gas sector, the need to balance production and environmental protection remains a critical concern.
 Vietnam promised to target carbon emission neutrality by 2050 at COP26, and while the government plans to double wind generation by 2030, it is unclear how this development will affect the offshore sector.

 Plainly, it’s also impossible for now to judge how Russia’s recent aggression will play out in terms of divestment and whether partnerships therein remain a viable part of Vietnam’s extractive tomorrows.